percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 7.5 Finalize Migration

-After verifying lag is acceptable, set `finalize: true` to complete the migration.
-The controller calls `POST /finalize` once, creates required indexes on the target, transitions the CR to `status.state=finalized`, and then deletes the PCSM Deployment, Service, and `syncTargetUser` Secret (see §5.5).
+After verifying lag is acceptable, set `spec.mode: finalized` to complete the migration.
+The controller calls `POST /finalize` once PCSM reports caught up, creates required indexes on the target, sets `status.mode=finalized`, and then deletes the PCSM Deployment, Service, and `syncTargetUser` Secret (see §5.5).
 The CR itself stays as a read-only historical record until the user removes it.
 This is terminal for that CR; to run a new migration the user creates a new ClusterSync CR (any name); the finalized CR does not block it because the cardinality rule in §4.1 only counts non-finalized CRs.

 ```yaml
 metadata: